JereKuusela/valheim-infinity_hammer/publish/README.md

 For example `hoe_object tame cmd_r=10-20` would restrict the starting radius between 10 and 20 meters.
 If the radius was 15 it would stay at 15.
 But a radius of 5 would become 10 and a radius of 50 would become 20.

+### Edge targeted commands

+By default, the visualization expects the targeted coordinates to be at the center of the command.
+Edge targeting can be enabled by switching parameters `x,z,y` to `tx,tz,ty`.

+This changes the visualization and causes `r` and `d` parameters to be automatically calculated from the distance between the player and the targeted position.

+Otherwise the logic and usage stays the same as before.

+To reduce typing, use aliases `hammer_terrain_to` and `hoe_terrain_to` which also automatically switch to the rectangle mode.

+For slopes, you can use `hammer_slope [width]` and `hoe_slope [width]`.
+For example `hoe_slope 5 paint=paved;hoe_terrain_to lower=1 smooth=.25`.

 # Configuration

 Following powers are available with `hammer_config` command: